georgewatson/georgewatson.me/privacy_policy.md

 responsibility for that website or organisation's actions, and should not be viewed as an endorsement of their policies.
 Other websites will have privacy policies that differ from this one.
-Nothing in this privacy policy applies to other websites, and it is your responsibility to ensure that you agree to the terms of any websites or organisations with which you choose to interact.
+It is your responsibility to ensure that you agree to the terms of any websites or organisations with which you choose to interact.

 ### Transparency Report